 If you need to transfer money abroad, or run a business with your customers overseas PayPal or Transferwise are your best bet.

-While banks have been around since forever, these two fintech mega successes have emerged in recent years and truly shaken up the money transfer business – especially if you need the ability to “Request Money”.
+While banks have been expensive since forever, these two heavyweights have emerged in recent years to truly shake up the money transfer business – especially if you need the ability to “Request Money” as well as send it.

 In this battle of PayPal vs Transferwise, we compared both companies based on the following categories:

-While we fully recommend you to read the whole article to see exactly how each service performed in each category, for those of you who need can’t wait (after all, time is money) Transferwise is the overall winner especially if you want the most money to arrive.
+We recommend you to read the whole article to see exactly what is right for you in each category, for those of you who need can’t wait (after all, time is money) Transferwise is the overall winner especially if you want the most money to arrive.

-Here is a Video from Transferwise that we thought was pretty funny…
+Here is short 1 min a video from Transferwise that we thought was pretty funny…

 For most people getting the most funds from A to B is the most important and on this score Transferwise is cheaper and faster than PayPal.